 When moving or retiring overseas, it is therefore not only important to choose an affordable country or a country you love, but also a country, city or town, where you can lead a lifestyle you enjoy.
 This includes being able to continue with the activities, hobbies, and interests you have pursued for many years.
 In addition to scouting out housing, business or job opportunities, future expatriates should also find out if the place they plan to move to allows them to continue their favorite activities.
 It might sound attractive to retire to a small town in the Caribbean, but if you have a passion for theater or art, you will quickly run out of things to do there.
 If you enjoy reading, make sure that the small beach community you retire to has at least one decent bookstore.
-If you are a movie buff, make sure the local DVD store does not have just action movies and video games.
 When I lived in the Brazilian Amazon, the only large and diverse bookstore in the state capital Porto Velho went out of business.
 I bought about twenty books during the closeout sale, but I knew that stationary stores would now be the only places to buy books.
 The problem is that they mostly carry textbooks for high school students.
 From then on the nearest bookstore for book lovers was about five hundred miles away.

 In addition to solitary activities such as reading or painting, there are also many social spare time activities you might want to pursue after your move abroad.
 Among them are your favorite sports and ball games, yoga and dancing classes, fitness clubs and gyms, playing cards or chess, playing music with a band or orchestra, clubbing and bar hopping, and much more.
 There are numerous community websites for expatriates where you can find out about social activities in cities around the world.
 Check out our Living Abroad by Country section, choose a country of your interest and select the “Expatriate Websites and Resources” section to find community websites for expatriates.